RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     {{< embed-md "cluster-dns-embed.md" >}}
     {{% /expand %}}

-## Downloading the installation package
+## Download the installation package

 To download the installation package for any of the supported platforms:

 1. Go to the [Redis Labs download page](https://app.redislabs.com/#/sign-up/software?direct=true).
-1. Log in with your Redis Labs credentials or sign up for a new account.
+1. Sign in with your Redis Labs credentials or create a new account.
-1. In the Downloads section for Redis Enterprise Software, select the installation package for your platform and click **Go**.
+1. In the Downloads section for Redis Enterprise Software, select the installation package for your platform then select **Go**.

 {{< note >}}
 Before you install the Linux package or AWS AMI on an AWS EC2 instance, review the [configuration requirements for AWS EC2 instances]({{< relref "configuring-aws-instances.md" >}}).
 {{< /note >}}

-## Installing RS on Linux
+## Prepare to install on Linux

 After you download the .tar file installation package, you are ready to install the package on the nodes in the cluster.
-Here we walk you through the process for installing the RS installation package for Linux.
+Here is the process for installing the RS installation package for Linux.

 Before you install RS, review these notes: